AdaCore/spark2014/docs/lrm/source/introduction.rst

 Main Program
 ------------

-There is no aspect or pragma in |SPARK| indicationg taht a subprogram is a main program.
+There is no aspect or pragma in |SPARK| indicating that a subprogram is a main program.
 Instead it is expected that any implementation of
 |SPARK| will have its own mechanism to allow the tools to identify the
 main program (albeit not within the language itself).